Plant DetailShow Menu

 Description

-Rubus odoratus, or Purple Flowering raspberry, is a native deciduous perennial of Eastern North America.
+Purple flowering raspberry is a native deciduous perennial of Eastern North America.
 It is common in the mountain region of North Carolina and is one of the easiest to recognize Rubus species, with large palmately lobed leaves and colorful petals.
 It is a deciduous shrub with canes that can grow to 6 feet tall and 12 feet across.
 It is typically grown as an ornamental because of its rose-like, long-blooming, fragrant flowers, its medium green leaves that turn golden in the fall, and hairy stems with virtually no prickles.
 In addition to its appearance, the lackluster fruit (edible but somewhat dry, crumbly and unappetizing) also favors it use as an ornamental.
 The plant is sometimes commonly called thimbleberry (though this common name is usually more appropriate for the similar but white-flowered Rubus parviflorus of the West).

 This plant is beneficial for songbirds, game birds, butterflies, bees, large and small mammals.
 Also used for nesting material for bees.